-as described below, but the finish will be rougher and it may take several coats to get the color(s) as desired as the fins can soak up the paint.
-If you decide not to fully finish the model as described below, skip on to the Flight Preparation and Launching section. ☐ 10) Prior to beginning this step, be sure to read any instructions on the brand of sanding sealer you are using - follow the manufacturers directions if they vary from those below.
+□ 10) Prior to beginning this step, be sure to read any instructions on the brand of sanding sealer you are using - follow the manufacturers directions if they vary from those below.
 Be sure to use the thinner recommended by the manufacturer to clean your brush.
-Using fine sandpaper (then extra fine, if desired) go over the fins to ensure they are smooth.
-Next apply a coat of sanding sealer to the fins.
+Using fine sandpaper (then extra fine, if desired) go over all the wood parts to ensure they are smooth.
+Wrap a single layer of cellophane tape (or masking tape) around the shoulder of the nose cone (the part that goes into the body tube) - this will prevent building up the thickness of the shoulder while painting.
+Insert the nose cone shoulder into the top of the body tube.
+Next apply a coat of sanding sealer to all wood parts (the nose cone and fins)- it is not necessary to seal the nose cone shoulder.
 Allow the sealer to dry then apply a second coat.
 After the second coat is dry, sand with medium or fine sandpaper until the surfaces are smooth.
-Continue with single coats of sealer, sanding in between each coat, as needed until the wood grain is completely filled and the surface is smooth. ☐ 11) You will need to use something such as a dowel or a section of newspaper rolled into a tight cone inserted into the base of your model to hold it while painting.
+Continue with single coats of sealer, sanding in between each coat, as needed until the wood grain is completely filled and the surface is smooth.

+□ 11) You will need to use something such as a dowel or a section of newspaper rolled into a tight cone inserted into the base of your model to hold it while painting.
 If desired, lightly go over the model with a tack cloth to remove any excess dust or other particles which could mar the finish.
 It is a good idea to do this before applying each coat of primer and paint.
 Be sure to read the instructions on the brand of paint you are using - follow the manufacturers directions carefully.
 Be sure not to mix different types or brands of paint without testing.
 It is recommended (but not absolutely necessary) that you apply one or more coats of primer before the color coats of paint - this will give a much smoother surface to your model and allow the paint to adhere better.
 If using primer, sand with fine and/or extra fine sandpaper after each coat is completely dry.
-Use as many coats as needed to get a smooth finish before proceeding to the color coats. $\square$ 12) First give a base coat of the lightest color you will be using on the model - several light coats are preferable to one or two heavy coats (this will be true for all the colors you will be using).
+Use as many coats as needed to get a smooth finish before proceeding to the color coats.

+□ 12) First give a base coat of the lightest color you will be using on the model - several light coats are preferable to one or two heavy coats (this will be true for all the colors you will be using).
 Apply as many coats as needed to get a nice even color.
-Allow to dry thoroughly. ☐ 13) If applying other colors, use masking tape to cover up the areas of the model you do not wish to paint with the second color.
+Allow to dry thoroughly.

+□ 13) If applying other colors, use masking tape to cover up the areas of the model you do not wish to paint with the second color.
 Apply the second color as you did the first and allow to dry.
 Continue this process if other colors are desired.
-After the paint has dried carefully remove the masking. ☐ 14) At this time you may apply any decals, stickers, trim tape, etc. if desired.
-To protect the paint and other decorations, you may apply one or more coats of clear paint (such as Krylon Crystal Clear, Rust-Oleum Clear or similar) and allow to dry.
+After the paint has dried carefully remove the masking.

+□ 14) At this time you may apply any decals, stickers, trim tape, etc. if desired.

+To protect the paint and other decorations, you may apply one or more coats of clear paint (such as Krylon Crystal Clear or similar) and allow to dry.